 But wait a minute, doesn’t the constant flow of water drown the roots of your plants?
 In many cases, this is a possibility if the setup is not properly operated.
 By simply forgetting to, let’s say, set the timer can lead to a substantially damaging effect on your plants!
 But when used correctly, the presence of various equipment such as air stones to oxygenate the water will allow the plants to breathe!

-Keep in mind that the use of various soil amendments and other growing mediums such as potting mediums and rockwool is also commonly used in a hydroponics setup.
-The germination and vegetative stages will usually take place using some rockwool and/or coco coir as their main source of growing mediums with water acting as a constant element during the processes.
+Keep in mind that the use of various soil amendments and other growing mediums such as potting mediums and Rockwool is also commonly used in a hydroponics setup.
+The germination and vegetative stages will usually take place using some Rockwool and/or coco coir as their main source of growing mediums with water acting as a constant element during the processes.

 Pots, nutrients, and basically any other things you would normally use in growing cannabis are also widely utilized for hydroponics.
 The main idea of a hydroponics system is to use a soilless medium.
 This can come in all different forms and methods.

-Where Does The Concept of Soilless Growing Come From?
+Where Does The Concept Of Soilless Growing Come From?

 Because it seems like such a high-end and advanced form of growing (which it is), people would think that the concept of soilless growing is something that just recently came to light!
-However, growing plants without the use of soil as a substrate has actually been practiced for thousands of years now!
+However, growing plants without the use of soil as a substrate has been practiced for thousands of years now!

-Some of the earliest civilizations were actually keen on making a detailed system of soilless cultivation.
-One of the most well-known documentation of a hydroponics setup is actually a very famous architectural structure: the Hanging Gardens of ancient Babylon.
-This garden, establish during 600 BCE, actually uses a watering system from the East Bank river located right beside the city.
+Some of the earliest civilizations were keen on making a detailed system of soilless cultivation.
+One of the most well-known documentation of a hydroponics setup is a very famous architectural structure: the Hanging Gardens of ancient Babylon.
+This garden, established during 600 BCE, actually uses a watering system from the East Bank river located right beside the city.
 As the settlers applied what is known as the trickle system to carefully provide water to their plants, this garden was one of the world’s most advanced cultivation methods during its time.

 More and more communities started applying this, such as many tribes and empires in Asia as well as the Aztec civilization which lived in the city of Tenochtitlan.
 For cannabis plants, however, the use of hydroponics is not something popular until much later in our lifetimes.

-Pros and Cons of Using Hydroponics
+Pros And Cons Of Using Hydroponics

-After learning what a hydroponics setup is, the question still remains: why should I use a hydroponics setup for my cannabis gardens?
+After learning what a hydroponics setup is, the question remains: why should I use a hydroponics setup for my cannabis gardens?
 To fully grasp the reason why growers go out of their way and venture into this method of cultivation, we must first discuss the pros and cons of using hydroponics.